beaker-project/beaker/documentation/admin-guide/interface.rst

 -------------

-Some Beaker configuration is stored in the database rather than in the server config file, and can be changed without restarting Beaker services.
+Some Beaker configuration is stored in the database rather than in the server configuration file, and can be changed without restarting Beaker services.
 Go to "Admin -> Configuration" to view and change settings.